ChawinTSR/MADT8101_Customer_Analytics/05_Voice of Customer Analytics/Readme.md

 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/a4248ca4f24e90eb295b6f38fa993cdee7e55a22/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_001.png)

 Generating a list of Thai stopwords, creating a list of words removed from text data, combining the stopwords and removed words into a single list, then tokenizing a sentence and returning words separated by commas in a new 'Review_tokenized' column.
 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/a4248ca4f24e90eb295b6f38fa993cdee7e55a22/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_002.png)

+Taking a list of tokenized documents, spliting each document into individual words, and then using Gensim to create a dictionary where words are mapped to unique integer IDs for further text analysis and modeling.
+After that converting tokenized documents into a Gensim corpus using a bag-of-words representation and calculating word frequencies for each document, resulting in a list of word-frequency tuples.
 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/a4248ca4f24e90eb295b6f38fa993cdee7e55a22/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_003.png)

 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/d56b3f6ae22901ee0c5fc23cfda7889eab728130/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_004.png)